 Hemp Protein Powder vs Whey

-When compared to whey protein – often considered the “gold standard” of protein supplements – hemp’s amino acid profile does fall a bit short on tryptophan, leucine and lysine.
+When compared to whey protein (the bodybuilders go-to protein powder) – often considered the “gold standard” of protein supplements – hemp’s amino acid profile does fall a bit short on tryptophan, leucine and lysine.
 However, this plant-based protein source has myriad other benefits, such as containing high levels of delta-tocopherol, a powerful antioxidant… And there are several other benefits which I’ll get into shortly.

 Looking at the nutritional profile of hemp and whey isolate there are some obvious differences.